EngqvistLab/Tome/README.md

 * (2) find the homologues for a given seqeuence with the same EC nubmer.

 ## Installation
-Pyhton 2.7 or Python 3 should both work.

 ## Depedences
 * ncbi-blast-2.7.1+ (ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/)
 * pandas